ipfs/kubo/docs/config.md

 Sets the FUSE allow other option on the mountpoint.

 ## `ReproviderInterval`
 Sets the time between rounds of reproviding local content to the routing system.
 If unset, it defaults to 12 hours.
 If set to the value `"0"` it will disable content reproviding.

+Note: disabling content reproviding will result in other nodes on the network not being able to discover that you have the objects that you have.
+If you want to have this disabled and keep the network aware of what you have, you must manually announce your content periodically.

 ## `SupernodeRouting`
 Deprecated.